vinaydahiya04/CodePred_Frontend/README.md

 ![Picture 4](/assets/formula.png "Changed Formula")

-This heavily penalizes the two vectors for having high differences in amplitudes.
+This heavily penalizes the similarit score of two vectors for having high differences in amplitudes.

 ## Suggesting Problems to the User
 After getting the rating values of which the user should solve problems for the particular tags I used a pre saved JSON data of problems corresponding to various tags and ratings and then sent those problems to the frontend for displaying to the user.